vadim-v-lebedev/audio_style_tranfer/README.md

 - Set `CONTENT_FILENAME` and `STYLE_FILENAME` in the third cell of ipython notebook to your input files.
 - Run all cells.

-However, example inputs and outputs are already available in corresponding directories.

-Check out `outputs/imperial_usa.wav`, the result of mixing content of imperial march from star wars with style of U.S. National Anthem!
+The most frequent problem is domination of either content or style in the output.
+To fight this problem, adjust ALPHA parameter.
+Bigger ALPHA means more content in the output, and ALPHA=0 means no content, which reduces stylization to texture generation.
+Example output `outputs/imperial_usa.wav`, the result of mixing content of imperial march from star wars with style of U.S. National Anthem, was obtained with default value ALPHA=1e-2.

 ### References
 - Original paper on style tranfer: